 The Leduc Boat Club rents boards on Telford Lake in the town of Leduc just south of the city.
 This is a great way to try SUP for the first time without having to rent and transport a board to your chosen destination.

-For paddling close to home within the city limits of Edmonton itself, try the main pond in Hermitage Park or the ponds in Rundle Park.
+For stand up paddleboarding close to home within the city limits of Edmonton itself, try the main pond in Hermitage Park or the ponds in Rundle Park.
 The Edmonton Paddling Centre Society operates a canoe/kayak centre in Rundle Park but otherwise, you will have to rent a SUP package at one of the many outdoor stores in Edmonton and transport it to your site.

 For families that like camping, try renting a board for a weekend and take it with you to popular beach destinations like Gull Lake, Pigeon Lake, or Sylvan Lake.
 Guaranteed you will be the most popular family on the beach as everybody wants to borrow the board and take the kids for tours around the swimming area.
 Even the kids will be begging to try their hand at paddling on the board and may surprise you at their balance and skill.